Privacy notice for clients and 3rd parties

 - To give you ways to manage and review your marketing choices at any time.

-Data Protection law will change on 25 May 2018 and this Privacy Notice sets out most of your rights under the new regulation.
-We may make further updates before 25 May 2018 and will periodically review this notice for accuracy in the future.
+Data Protection law changed on 25 May 2018 and this Privacy Notice sets out most of your rights under the new regulation.
+We may make further updates to this Notice to reflect the changing legislation and will periodically review this notice for accuracy in the future.

 We will process all personal data in accordance with the following principles:

-- (a) all personal data must be processed lawfully, fairly and in a transparent manner;
+- all personal data must be processed lawfully, fairly and in a transparent manner,

-- (b) all personal data must be collected for one or more specified, explicit and legitimate purposes and not processed in a manner incompatible with those purposes;
+- all personal data must be collected for one or more specified, explicit and legitimate purposes and not processed in a manner incompatible with those purposes,

-- (c) all personal data shall be restricted to what is adequate, relevant and limited for those purposes;
+- all personal data shall be restricted to what is adequate, relevant and limited for those purposes,

-- (d) all personal data shall be kept accurate and up to date (and reasonable steps must be taken to erase or rectify inaccurate personal data);
+- all personal data shall be kept accurate and up to date (and reasonable steps must be taken to erase or rectify inaccurate personal data),

-- (e) all personal data must be kept for no longer than is necessary for those purposes;
+- all personal data must be kept for no longer than is necessary for those purposes,

 Malcolm Hollis as the data controller will be responsible for compliance with these principles and must be able to demonstrate its compliance.